 “I am Agon,” he replied, using the name his mother had always called him.

-As he spoke, she looked into his eyes, repeating the place’s name, “and this is The King’s Staircase.”
+As he spoke, she looked into his eyes, and repeated the place’s name, “and this is The King’s Staircase.”

-“What is a king?” he asked, turning again to watch the last sliver of the sun sink beneath the horizon.
+“What is a king?” he asked, turning back to watch the last sliver of sun sink beneath the horizon.